-We can be certain that a totally new World is beginning in which economic damages will be significant, with a strong impact on the years ahead.
-In all likelihood, this is the World War of our generation.
+We can rest assured that this is a new beginning with severe economic consequences, substantially shaping the years coming ahead.
+We could probably say this is the world war of our generation.
 The COVID-19 pandemic has already changed our lives and the outbreak has highlighted many issues in our societies.